tapans/TextNet/README.md

 </ol>

 ## Usage
-From your mobile device, send a text message to your twilio number in the following format:<br>
+From your mobile device, send a text message to your configured twilio number in the following format:<br>
 <b>Mode</b> <b>from</b> ADDRESS/POSTAL CODE <b>to</b> ADDRESS/POSTAL CODE

 Where mode is one of: